Shagshag/prestashop-documentation/CountryCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Country.php line 69
+* This property is defined in [classes/Country.php line 69](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Country.php#69)

 ### $cache_iso_by_id